-- The B Vitamins(and there are a bunch of them!).
-They promote heart health, boost your nervous and immune systems, make your skin and hair healthy, and lots more.
-Since the B Vitamins are so important to so many functions within the body, the best thing is to take a good Vitamin B-Complex, in addition to your multiple-vitamin.
+- The B Vitamins(and there are a bunch of them!) promote heart and brain health, support nervous and immune system function, make skin and hair healthy, and help the body to cope with stress.
+Since the B Vitamins are so important to so many functions within the body, most adults benefit from taking a good Vitamin B-Complex, in addition to a multiple-vitamin.

-Other Must Have Supplements
+Other Must-Have Supplements